Documentation For Mobile Navigation App on Android.

 A smart phone is potentially packed with sensors and Delphi claims to provide cross platform access to those sensors.

 This project was aimed at discovering this capability and what can be achieved.
 A number of libraries have been developed in the process of looking at Mobile sensors.
 The plan was to make the application and libraries available as open source on GitHub.
+It has now morphed to include a collection of information and notes about Android mostly for my own use but why not share.

 A major learning curve was how the user interface needs to be adapted for the very small screens.
 I chose a Multi Layer Tab control template "Tabbed with Navigation" offered with Tokyo as a basis for my trail app.
 I had to add the functionality to support the hardware back button and was not very successful with gesture use opting in the end for Forward and Back Speed buttons so more to learn there.
 The Templates were not offered with my Rio install.